Nneoma took the last sip of her lemonade before she walked gently to the door to see who it was.

 “I am okay.
 It’s just that I usually feel so lonely a lot of times.”

-She’d stared at him admiringly, he was just everything Editi always boasted about.
-Bold. dark.
-Tall.
+She’d stared at him with admiration.
+He was just everything Editi always boasted about.
+Bold, dark,tall.
 Handsome in all ramifications.
-She’d once dreamt of how they made love beside the beach side.
-And she’d wished she wasn’t married at all, so that she could make her dreams come to reality.
+She’d once dreamt of them making love on the beach and she’d wished she wasn’t married at all, so that she could make her dreams come to reality.

 “No, not here.
 Let’s go to the cinema.”

-Not long, she appeared in a bum short and a peplum blouse.
-Her blonde hair was long to her waist.
-He led the way, while she followed him behind.
+Not long after, she appeared in a bum short and a peplum blouse.
+Her blonde hair got to her waist.
+He led the way, while she followed him.

-It almost seemed like they were the only neighbors in the compound until she’d stepped out that afternoon, she’d wondered what the neighbors might think when they see her hangout with her friend’s husband.
+It almost seemed like they were the only neighbors in the compound until she’d stepped out that afternoon.
+She’d wondered what the other neighbors might think when they see her hanging out with her friend’s husband.

-It was almost 9:pm when they’d finished the second movie.
+It was almost 9p.m when the second movie ended.

 “Thank you so much for taking me out today.
 I haven’t had so much fun in a while.”

-Nneoma had taken more than usual, she was suddenly horny and wanting to be with a man.
+Nneoma had taken more than her usual,so she was suddenly horny and wanting to be with a man.

 Everything Akwang did made her feel like going crazy, from how he sipped his drink to the way he spoke.
 She’d noticed the way he spoke to her sweetly and she smiled to herself.
 She knew that he felt the same way about her too, but wasn’t ready to betray his wife.
 She didn’t care about betrayal.
 His wife wasn’t home, and her husband wasn’t home either.
 She was going to do what it took to get pregnant too with this man who was sitting beside her.